 The History of The Bank Theatre

 The sixties were quiet.
-Then, in the seventies the company regrouped and have since presented over 150 plays with at least one production yearly for young actors.
+Then, in the seventies, the company regrouped and has since presented over 150 plays with at least one production yearly for young actors.

 Many venues were used including community theatres, school gyms and church halls.
 In the early eighties, the group returned to the arena auditorium and presented comedies, musicals and tragedies — all the while in competition with the crowd cheering overtime goals!
 Even so, the company has fond memories of the works performed there and many members of the community still speak of their favourites.

 When the arena was shut down in 2001 and hockey moved to the Sherk Complex, the Sun Parlour Players were left without a home.
 They returned to the church basements, legion halls, and school gyms.
 The company has a proud history of productions.
 People remember the musicals Quiet in the Land, The Pirates of Penzance, The Farm Show, Nellie McClung.
 Murder mysteries like I’ll Be Back Before Midnight, Death Trap.
 Comedies like Table Manners, No Sex Please We’re British, The Dining Room, The Hand That Cradles the Rock, A Midsummer Night’s Dream.
 Gems by Norm Foster like Office Hours.
 And social dramas.
 Bousille and the Just, All My Sons, Blood Relations, Jennie’s Story, At My Heart’s Core, 1949.
 And many, many more.

 The next chapter begins on a great new stage that the company wants to share with all performers, amateur and professional.
 Other companies, especially those featuring young performers are invited.
 As are singers, musicians, dancers, comedians, and magicians.
 This stage should belong to everyone.